-LATIM is a joint research laboratory (UMR1101) of Inserm (French National Institute of Health and Medical Research), the University of West Brittany (UBO) and IMT Atlantique, associated with the CHRU (University research hospital) of Rennes.
+LATIM is a joint research laboratory (UMR1101) of Inserm (French National Institute of Health and Medical Research), the University of West Brittany (UBO) and IMT Atlantique, associated with the CHRU (University research hospital) of Brest.
 It is a multidisciplinary research laboratory which exploits the complementarity of information science and health science.
 Research is focused on continual optimisation of therapeutic actions through the integration of multimodal information, and is shared between two teams:

 - Action: therapeutic action guided by multimodal imaging in oncology

 - Imagine: integration of multimodal information for assisting decision-making and optimising interventional therapeutic action

 Made up of 53 researchers (of whom 22 are accredited research supervisors) and 30 doctoral students, Latim is located at the University research hospital (CHRU) in Brest.
 The whole laboratory became part of the Brest Institute of Biological Research (IBRBS) in February 2017.